My research lies at the intersection of cosmology, space systems, and instrumentation. Some of the questions I am interested in are:

 Small satellites

 I am collaborating with the University of Toronto to develop a low-cost, ITAR-free, space UV/optical camera.
 I developed a detector characterization system to measure key parameters of the sensor (Gill et al. 2022).
 The camera (LUVCam) is currently on orbit aboard the GRBBeta CubeSat and will serve as the science detector for the QUVIK space telescope (Dániel et al. 2024), which will the early UV emission from kilonovae events in the universe.
-At the MIT STAR Lab, I am part of NASA’s CubeSat Laser Infrared CrosslinK (CLICK) mission.
-CLICK B/C consists of two 1.5U payloads aboard 3U buses, set for launch in 2025.
+At the MIT STAR Lab, I was a part of NASA’s CubeSat Laser Infrared CrosslinK (CLICK) mission.
+CLICK B/C consists of two 1.5U payloads aboard 3U buses.
 This mission will demonstrate optical transceiver technology for both downlink and crosslink.
 The data rate will be >20 Mbps over crosslink ranges of 25 km to 580 km.
 CLICK B/C will also demonstrate precision ranging, with an accuracy better than 50 cm, as well as time transfer, with an accuracy of 200 picoseconds.

 The CLICK B/C mission consists of two 1.5U payloads that will demonstrate optical communication crosslink on orbit, as well as laser precision ranging, and time transfer.
 Image credit: CLICK Collaboration.